 The best relationship advice ever is to make small love deposits daily.
-These love-investments compound over time and generate exponential growth.
-Just as a penny a day doubled for 30 days increases to over 5-million dollars, tiny love-investments bring millions of dollars in happiness.
+These love investments compound over time and generate exponential growth.
+Just as a penny a day doubled for 30 days increases to over 5 million dollars, tiny love investments bring millions of dollars in happiness.
 I know this from my own personal experience.
 But if this isn’t sufficient, the research confirms this fact!

 A unique British study conducted in 2004 discovered how to assign a dollar amount to relational happiness.

-Here’s the fascinating results and what we learned about relationships:
+Here are the fascinating results and what we learned about relationships:

 - On the other hand, the pain of divorce is equivalent to losing $66,000 in annual income.
-Add this to the actual cost of a divorce, (which averages $15,000 but can cost as much as 3.8 billion dollars), and the sum is quite hefty!
+Add this to the actual cost of a divorce (which averages $15,000 but can cost as much as 3.8 billion dollars), and the sum is quite hefty!

-This means happy couples, who make love-investments daily and celebrate their golden anniversary together, literally have a 5 million dollar marriage.
+This means happy couples who make love investments daily and celebrate their golden anniversary together literally have a 5 million dollar marriage.
 Here’s the math: $100,000 in happiness a year x 50 years = $5,000,000 in marital bliss.
 Isn’t that astounding!

 The Best Advice for Couples Simplified

 Let’s recap.
 What’s the best advice for couples?
-According to relational science, our personal experience, and a poll of 100+ couples, the best relationship advice ever is Make tiny love deposits into your relationship daily.
+According to relational science, our personal experience, and a poll of 100+ couples, the best relationship advice ever is to make tiny love deposits into your relationship daily.
 These love-investments compound, generating exponential relationship growth and happiness.
 Truly, in relationships, the little things are the big things!

 So don’t wait to invest in your bond.
 Start now!
 Here’s how: